Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic Algorithms: Abstract

 \section{Abstract}

 Crystal structure prediction (CSP) is crucial for identifying stable crystal structures in given systems and is a prerequisite for computational atomistic simulations.
 Recent advances in neural network potentials (NNPs) have reduced the computational cost of CSP.
 However, searching for stable crystal structures across the entire composition space in multicomponent systems remains a significant challenge.
-Here, we propose a novel genetic algorithm (GA) -based CSP method using a universal NNP.
+Here, we propose an improvement of genetic algorithm (GA) -based CSP method using a universal NNP.
 Our GA-based methods are designed to efficiently expand convex hull volumes while preserving the diversity of crystal structures.
-This approach draws inspiration from the similarity between convex hull updates and Pareto front evolution in multi-objective optimization.
-Our evaluation shows that the present method outperforms the symmetry-aware random structure generation, achieving a larger convex hull with fewer trials.
+Our hull-informed filtering and elitist-selection procedures incorporate an aging mechanism that prioritizes recently improved compositions.
+We also employ niching to prevent convergence to a small set of stoichiometries, thereby preserving a diverse, high-quality population.
+Our evaluation shows that the present method outperforms the symmetry-aware random structure generation and existing CSP methods, achieving a larger convex hull with fewer trials.
 We demonstrated that our approach, combined with the developed universal NNP (PFP), can accurately reproduce and explore phase diagrams obtained through DFT calculations; this indicates the validity of PFP across a wide range of crystal structures and element combinations.
 This study, which integrates a universal NNP with a GA-based CSP method, highlights the promise of these methods in materials discovery.